100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 - Eliminates the requirement for UAE companies to have a majority of Emirati shareholders and Local agents during company registration in Dubai.

-- Allows 100% foreign ownership of companies located on the UAE's Mainland, i.e., onshore companies, subject to the policies outlined by the UAE cabinet in the form of a cabinet resolution.
+- Allows 100% foreign ownership for investors in UAE on companies located on the UAE's Mainland, i.e., onshore companies, subject to the policies outlined by the UAE cabinet in the form of a cabinet resolution.

 - A joint stock company is now allowed to sell 70% of its shares through an IPO.
 Previously, this percentage was as low as 30%.